 - Recommendations related to operating systems

 - Recommendations related to apps for macOS and Linux

-- Apps where Microsoft does not have sufficient information or a high confidence to block
+- Apps where Microsoft doesn't have sufficient information or a high confidence to block

 If you try to block an application and it doesn't work, you may have reached the maximum indicator capacity.
-If this is the case, you can delete old indicators Learn more about indicators.
+If so, you can delete old indicators Learn more about indicators.

 View remediation activities

 After you've submitted the request, go to Vulnerability management > Remediation > Activities to see the newly created remediation activity.

 Filter by Mitigation type: Block and/or Warn to view all activities pertaining to block or warn actions.